kevin-foreman/README-Generator/README.md

     * [License](#license)

     ## Installation
-    Install NPM and Inquirer for the prompts
+    Install NPM and initialize it.
+Then install the package "inquirer" from NPM.
+See documentation for more details

     ## Usage
     Screenshot added below